Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These components represent the portions of your time series that follow recognizable, modelable patterns.
-Systematic patterns are what forecasting models try to capture—everything else is noise.
+Systematic components are the portions of a time series that follow recognizable, modelable patterns.
+These are what forecasting models try to capture.
+Everything left over is noise.

-Compare: Stationarity vs. Autocorrelation—stationarity is a property of the entire series (stable over time), while autocorrelation is a relationship between observations (dependence across lags).
+Compare: Stationarity vs. Autocorrelation: stationarity is a property of the entire series (stable over time), while autocorrelation is a relationship between observations (dependence across lags).
 A series can be stationary with strong autocorrelation, or non-stationary with weak autocorrelation.
+They describe different things.

 These methods help you extract insights from raw time series data.
 Decomposition separates the signal; smoothing reveals it.

-Compare: Decomposition vs. Moving Average—decomposition explicitly separates all components into distinct series, while moving average smooths the data to highlight trend without fully isolating seasonality.
-Use decomposition for analysis; use moving averages for quick trend visualization or as building blocks in models.
+Compare: Decomposition vs. Moving Average: decomposition explicitly separates all components into distinct series, while moving average smooths the data to highlight trend without fully isolating seasonality.
+Use decomposition for thorough analysis; use moving averages for quick trend visualization or as building blocks in models.

 | Concept | Best Examples |